Stephanie Zimbalist: Early life

-Stephanie Zimbalist was born in New York City, the daughter the actor Efrem Zimbalist Jr. and his second wife Loranda Stephanie Spalding, a daughter of Francis Lecompte Spalding, a United States Consul General, and Loranda Stephanie, a daughter of Edgar L. G. Prochnik, former Austrian Minister to the United States.
+Stephanie Zimbalist was born in New York City, the daughter of actor Efrem Zimbalist Jr. and his second wife Loranda Stephanie Spalding, a daughter of Francis Lecompte Spalding, a United States Consul General, and Loranda Stephanie, a daughter of Edgar L. G. Prochnik, former Austrian Minister to the United States.

 The family soon moved to Los Angeles, where Stephanie grew up, but her parents were divorced in December 1961.
-She was educated at the Marlborough School (Los Angeles) and graduated from the Foxcroft School in Middleburg, Virginia.
+She was educated at the Marlborough School in Los Angeles and graduated from the Foxcroft School in Middleburg, Virginia.
 She attended the Juilliard School before commencing her acting career.

 Acting career

 Television and film career

-Zimbalist's early television and film appearances include The Gathering (1977, with Edward Asner), In the Matter of Karen Ann Quinlan (1977), Forever (1978), The Magic of Lassie (1978), Long Journey Back (TV, 1978), The Triangle Factory Fire Scandal (1979), The Awakening (1980, with Charlton Heston), The Golden Moment (1980), in which she played a Soviet Olympic gymnast, The Babysitter (1980) and Tomorrow's Child (TV, 1982).
-She co-starred with her father, Efrem Zimbalist Jr., in the tragic 1979 television film The Best Place to Be.
+Zimbalist's early television and film appearances include The Gathering (1977, with Edward Asner), In the Matter of Karen Ann Quinlan (1977), Forever (1978), The Magic of Lassie (1978), Long Journey Back (TV, 1978), The Triangle Factory Fire Scandal (1979), The Awakening (1980), The Golden Moment (1980), in which she played a Soviet Olympic gymnast, The Babysitter (1980) and Tomorrow's Child (TV, 1982).
+She co-starred with her father, Efrem Zimbalist Jr., in the 1979 television film The Best Place to Be.

 Another early role for Zimbalist was that of Elly Zendt in the mini-series Centennial, based on James Michener's epic novel of the same name, which was first televised on NBC between October 1978 and February 1979.
 She also guest-starred as Josephine "Josie" Collins in the television series Family episode "Ballerina" (1979).

 In her TV work, Zimbalist is best known for her TV role of sleuth Laura Holt in the NBC series Remington Steele (1982–87) opposite Pierce Brosnan and Doris Roberts, on which her father also guest-starred.

 Since then, Zimbalist has taken leading roles in several television films, such as The Man in the Brown Suit (1988), the Emmy Award winning Caroline?
 (1990), The Great Elephant Escape (1995), and some guest roles in television series such as Touched by an Angel and Diagnosis Murder.